 What People Say

-Frequent minor complaints include a small under-basket, no built-in cup holder and occasional concerns about long-term use if it’s treated as a daily all-purpose stroller.
+Frequent minor complaints include a small under-basket, no built-in cup holder and occasional concerns about long-term use if treated as a daily all-purpose stroller.

 Overall Sentiment: Positive